 I first began reading tarot as a freshman in college living in Jackson, Mississippi.
 Later that year, I took a series of tarot workshops with Mark McElroy at New Vibrations, a magical shop and haven for spiritual seekers that was tucked away in the arts district of Fondren in Jackson.
 Since then, tarot has been a regular practice of reflection, meaning-making, and divination in my life.
+I am currently studying The Living Tarot with T. Susan Chang and the Marseille Tarot with Camelia Elias.

 At its must basic, tarot—like other forms of cartomancy—involves shuffling a deck of cards, drawing a card or series of cards that might be laid out in a specific pattern or spread, then interpreting the images on the cards in relation to one another and to a person's question or situation.
 There's a long history to reading tarot.
 The cards share a lineage with regular playing cards—an Arabic invention that began to appear in Europe around the 14th century—particularly in the division of the cards into four suits and the court cards.
 In the 1500s, decks were hand-painted and commissioned mostly by wealthy Italian families.
 These cards, called "carte da trionfi" or "cards of triumph" were used to play parlor games, and it is out of this tradition of playing games of chance and eventually story-telling with the cards that the practice of using the cards for divination likely emerged.
 It's not until the 18th century that any texts describing the mystical or divinatory uses of tarot appear.
 In 1909, one of the most famous tarot decks in history, illustrated by Pamela Colman Smith, was published.
 This deck, the best-selling deck of all time, was pivotal in the popularization of tarot.
 Today, we are living through a golden age of new tarot decks being created, many of them intentionally focused on including more diverse and inclusive representation.
 I highly recommend Asali Earthwork's "Tarot of the QTPOC: Deck Listing" for a living archive of decks doing this vital work.